dave21-py/Siri-project/README.md

 | **Model Size** | **~15.5 KB** | 290.1 KB | 🏆 **Baseline** |
 | **Inference Speed**| **~0.5 ms** | ~65.0 ms | 🏆 **Baseline** |

-The deep learning model's training revealed a classic case of **overfitting**, where its accuracy on the training data increased while its accuracy on unseen validation data stagnated and then declined.
+The deep learning model's training revealed case of **overfitting**, where its accuracy on the training data increased while its accuracy on unseen validation data stagnated and then declined.

 <p align="center">
   <img src="graph.png" alt="Overfitting Graph" width="500"/>
 </p>
 <p align="center"><em>(This graph clearly shows the training accuracy (blue) diverging from the validation accuracy (orange), a key sign of overfitting.)</em></p>

-## Key Learnings & Conclusion
+## Conclusion

 The primary conclusion of this experiment is that **for small, low-resource datasets, a simple, well-tuned baseline model can significantly outperform a more complex deep learning model in every critical metric.**